Laughter, an Antidote to Grief

 “How has giving helped you in grieving?”

-My immediate thought was “Great Question” and I set about to write a brief synopsis about grieving, giving and giggling called, Using Laughter and Playfulness as an Antidote to Grief.
+Neil’s great question required a thoughtful response so I set about to write a brief synopsis about grieving, giving and giggling.
+I titled the article Using Laughter and Playfulness as an Antidote to Grief.

 The tears are infrequent now.
 The incessant crying, desperation and wrenching guilt I felt has been replaced by lots of smiles and laughter.

 In reality, the loss of my friend turned into a gain.
 It gave me the opportunity to examine my life closely and make better choices about how I was living each day.
 The simple things in life give me a lot of pleasure now like riding around in my truck and drinking beer after a hot yoga class.

 Rock and Roll, Tonka Truck & Post-Yoga Beer

 For those who don’t know me well, let me tell you a not-so-secret, secret.
 I LOVE MY TRUCK.My adult Tonka toy is an extension of my personality, it’s practical, hard-working, down-to-earth, ballsy and unpretentious.